 Phishing and security issues

-With a native login flow, there's no way to avoid an unauthorized party from decompiling or intercepting traffic to/from your app to obtain the Client ID and authentication URL.
-Using these pieces of information, the unauthorized party can then create a rogue app, upload it to an app store, and use it to phish users for the username/passwords and Access Tokens.
+With a native login flow, an unauthorized party could decompile or intercepting traffic to/from your application to get the Client ID and authentication URL.
+With this information the unauthorized party could create a rogue application, upload it to an application store, and use it to phish for usernames, passwords, and Access Tokens.

-Using a browser-based flow protects you from this, since the callback URL is linked to the app through universal app links (iOS) or App Links (Android).
+Using a browser-based flow protects you from this, since the callback URL is linked to the application through universal app links (iOS) or App Links (Android).
 Note, however, that this is not a universally supported feature.

 Using browser-based flows reduces the implementation time required, since everything is handled by the login page (including multi-factor authentication and anomaly detection).

-When using a native login flow, the login UI and logic is embedded onto the app bundle.
-Conversely, with a browser-based login flow, the user sees some loading time as the page loads.
+When using a native login flow, the login UI and logic is included in the application.
+With a browser-based login flow, the user sees some loading time as the page loads.

 However, it's worth noting that the number of times a user logs in with the mobile devices most commonly used today is low.
-Once the user logs in, your app should only log them out if you revoke their access or if the user opts to log out.
+Once the user logs in, your application should only log them out if you revoke their access or if the user opts to log out.

 Compliance with best practices